xerolinux/XeroHub/content/posts/pacseek-tui/index.md

 ### Closing words

 I use this on a daily.
 It's highly recommended for the *G33ks* out there who love the terminal like I do.
-If you prefer **GUIs** then this is not for you, intead use something you prefer.
+If you prefer **GUIs** then this is not for you, instead use something you prefer.
 Anyway below is a link to project **Github**

 {{< github repo="moson-mo/pacseek" >}}